 We were greeted by flag-lined streets as we drove into Rangely, Colorado.
 It immediately reminded me of the rural town that I grew up in where everyone shows up for high school football games and if you skip school someone will see you and tell your mom.

 This northwest Colorado town is the Gateway to Dinosaur National Monument, our ultimate destination.
-We made a stop for gas and a stop at the grocery store before heading to to Echo Park Campground.
+We made a stop for gas and a stop at the grocery store before heading to Echo Park Campground.
 I wrote about our camping adventures here.

 After two days of camping at Dinosaur National Monument with our old dog Xena, we drove back to Rangely where we’d booked a room at Blue Mountain Inn & Suites.
 This hotel has a large dog walking area and dog-friendly rooms.

 We were super impressed with Blue Mountain Inn & Suites, and our dog Xena, also approved.
 She promptly fell asleep when we arrived.
 It’s a little thing, but Blue Mountain Inn has really nice bathroom products.
 When you travel as much as we do, it’s the little things that matter.

 Our first order of business after two nights of camping was taking showers, and then we went out to explore the small town of Rangely.
 We were on the hunt for a drink, which we found at the Main Street Pub.
-It was early on a Saturday evening, so we were nearly alone save a local oil worker and the bartender, who took great pride in creating specialty cocktails.
+It was early on a Saturday evening, so we nearly alone except for a local oil worker and a bartender, who took great pride in creating specialty cocktails.